tildeleb/heapsort/README.md

 Performance Optimizations
 -------------------------
 Optimizing the performance of sorting algorithms is a known problem.
-The keys are:
+The usual suspects are:

 1. Minimize key compares
 2. Avoid function call overhead if possible